-At the time of the inspection, it was not possible to determine the life expectancy of the entire roof because I was not able to determine 1) the roof material manufacturer, 2) the exact installation method, or 3) the date of installation.
+At the time of the inspection, it was not possible to determine the life expectancy of the entire roof(s) because I was not able to determine 1) the roof material manufacturer, 2) the exact installation method, or 3) the date of installation.
 Climate and regular maintenance also affect longevity.
 In addition, some roofs with multiple coverings have been installed at different times meaning leaks can occur as the coverings age differently over time.
+In addition, some roof covering materials have no suggested lifespan and should be evaluated regularly for defects.
 All of these are factors in determining a roof's life expectancy.
 It is important to have a qualified professional regularly inspect the roof in order to more accurately anticipate a roof replacement.
-I highly recommend you research the roof material of your roof in order to better determine it condition and serviceable life.
+I highly recommend you research the roof material of your roof in order to better determine it's condition and serviceable life.
 This is the only way to obtain an accurate assessment of a roof's life expectancy.